microsoft/microsoft-ui-xaml-specs/active/XamlServiceProvider/XamlServiceProviderApi.md

 # Description

-Define a MarkupExtension by subclassing it and overriding a ProvideValue method.
-This can then be used in Xaml markup: the markup extension can be crated using the "{ }" syntax, and the return value from ProvideValue will be set as the property value.
+A developer defines a custom markup extension by subclassing the MarkupExtension class and overriding the ProvideValue method.
+This can then be used in Xaml markup: the markup extension can be created using the "{ }" markup expression syntax, and the return value from ProvideValue will be set as the property value.

 For example, given this markup extension: